 The term ‘subculture’ is in sociology, anthropology and cultural studies defined as a group of people within a culture, which differentiates them from the larger culture to which they belong (Samovar 1998: 50).
 In other definitions the term ‘co-culture’ is preferred, “because it calls attention to the idea of dual membership” (Martin 2010: 9); “Co-cultures may share many of the characteristics of the dominant culture, but their members also exhibit distinct and unique patterns of communication” (Martin 2010: 9).

-‘Dark culture‘ is an umbrella term for several music-oriented subcultures that merged since the 80s to one big conglomerate.
+‘Dark Culture‘ is an umbrella term for several music-oriented subcultures that have merged since the 80s to one big conglomerate.
 However, in English-speaking countries the term is rarely used.
-Maybe a more popular term for it is the German expression ‘Schwarze Szene‘, also sometimes referred to as “the scene without a name“ (Matzer 2000: 15).
-The sporadic use in English might give the English Wikipedia page on dark culture, which is very short and hardly contains information, while the German Wikipedia page on Schwarze Szene is well-structured and gives a deeper insight on the topic.
-Under the notion that dark culture describes the same culture as Schwarze Szene (and furthermore cultura oscura in Spain, cultura dark in Brazil, darkerji in Souther Slavic countries, …) subsequently the English term is used.
+Maybe a more popular term for it is the German expression ‘Schwarze Szene‘ (“black scene”), also sometimes referred to as “the scene without a name“ (Matzer 2000: 15).
+The sporadic use in English might give the English Wikipedia-page on Dark Culture, which is very short and hardly contains information, while the German entry on Schwarze Szene is well-structured, and gives a deeper insight on the topic.
+Under the notion that Dark Culture describes the same culture as Schwarze Szene (and furthermore cultura oscura in Spain, cultura dark in Brazil, darkerji in Souther Slavic countries, …), subsequently the English term is used.

-Originally the dark culture was formed in the late 80s/early 90s by the darkwave movement and consisted mainly of former devotees to punk, post-punk, new wave, gothic, new romance and post-industrial.
-At that time they were often labelled as ‘wavers’.
-The connotation with dark and black came from the fact that supporters of the alternative culture preferred to wear black clothes.
+Originally the Dark Culture was formed in the late 1980s/early 1990s by the darkwave-movement and consisted mainly of former devotees to punk, post-punk, new wave, gothic, new romance and (post-)industrial.
+At that time these were often labelled as ‘wavers’.
+The connotation with dark and black comes from the fact that supporters of the alternative culture preferred to wear black clothes.

-Since the second half of the 90s other alternative cultures partially joined, or overlapped, with the wavers, like parts of the metal movement (gothic, dark and doom metal), the BDSM scene, the cyber, techno and electro scene (future pop, aggrotech), visual kei or the medieval movement.
-The label ‘waver’ was then not used any more.
+Since the second half of the 1990s, other alternative cultures partially joined, or overlapped, with the wavers, like parts of the metal movement (gothic, dark and doom metal), the BDSM scene, the cyber, techno and electro scene (future pop, aggrotech), visual kei or the medieval movement.
+In consequence, the label ‘waver’ lost its application.

-The dark culture is therefore not homogeneous, but a socio-cultural milieu, where people of similar interests and preferences reside.
-The main interests are music, fashion, art and philosophy – topics are discussed, which are tabooed among the mainstream culture.
+The Dark Culture is therefore not homogeneous, but a socio-cultural milieu, where people of similar interests and preferences reside.
+The main interests are music, fashion, art, and philosophy – often topics are discussed, which are tabooed among the mainstream culture.

-From outsiders the dark culture is mostly associated with the gothic culture.
-But the gothic culture, associated with the darkwave/post-punk scenes, forms just a fractional amount of the dark culture.
+By outsiders the Dark Culture is mostly associated with the gothic culture.
+However, the gothic subculture, associated with the darkwave/post-punk scenes, forms nowadays just a fractional amount of the Dark Culture.

 Still, the gothic appearance is the most conspicuous and known.
-Participants of the the dark culture are perceived by outsiders mostly negatively.
-The colour black as their colour of identification awakes fear.
-The intentional play with conventions and norms and their obvious appearance and behaviour may lead to confusions among the mainstream culture: “even those with no idea what goth is or who have never in their lives listened to goth music will notice the distinctive look on a passerby” (Issitt 2011: 31).
-Their expression in fashion is “making a clear statement to those outside that they absolutely DO NOT belong to the mainstream” (Issitt 2011: 35).
+Participants of the the Dark Culture are perceived by outsiders often negatively.
+The colour black as their main feature of identification raises suspicion and awakes fear.
+The intentional play with conventions and norms, as well as their obvious appearance and behaviour may lead to confusion in the mainstream culture: “[E]ven those with no idea what goth is or who have never in their lives listened to goth music will notice the distinctive look on a passerby” (Issitt 2011: 31).
+A participant of the Dark Culture’s expression in fashion is “making a clear statement to those outside that they absolutely DO NOT belong to the mainstream” (Issitt 2011: 35).